 We don’t think authorities will be scrambling to uncover your personal details as long as you’re just using a VPN to access Spotify, but it’s still prudent to remain protected.

 NordVPN encrypts traffic via 256-bit AES and 2,048-bit DH keys.
 DNS leak protection is enabled.
-A single subscription grants access to six simultaneously connected devices, the most in this list.
+A single subscription grants access to six simultaneously connected devices.

 The provider doesn’t skimp on the server network either.
 Users have a plentiful 5,584 of them to choose from spread across 60 countries, as of the time of writing.
 As we mentioned before, it’s possible to choose one based on your preference, such as torrenting, anti-DDoS, video streaming, or ultra-secure privacy.